 Older relatives who have trouble with mobility or cognition may have accidents on occasion.
 These accidents, understandably, may result in injuries.
 When that elderly relative is a resident in a nursing home, ensuring that nursing home injuries are not the product of neglect or abuse is a valid suspicion to pursue.

 If you are concerned that your relative is not receiving an acceptable level of treatment and respect, having the matter investigated is an option.
-The Department of Community Health is the state department which is responsible for carrying out investigations into nursing home abuse or neglect.
-You can also contact the Adult Protective Service Agency on (404)657-3421 or online via their website.
+The Department of Community Health is the state department that is responsible for carrying out investigations into nursing home abuse or neglect.
+You can also contact the Adult Protective Service Agency at 866-552-4464 (press option 3) or online via their website.

 Suspicious Nursing Home Injuries